Koredotcom/docs/docs/xo/automation/use-cases/digital-skills/digital-views.md

 Using **Digital Views** from the XO Platform, you can design and launch rich visual experiences through interactive components, panels, and widgets, to proactively present relevant information to your users or customers. **Panels** are the placeholders that hold one or more widgets. **Widgets** are individual components that display information to the end-users.
 Your users or customers can interact with your VA either in conversation mode or directly get the required information from the widgets.

 This article gives an overview on the working and implementation of **Panels & Widgets**.
-For step-by-step usage instructions, [refer to this article](https://developer.kore.ai/docs/bots/how-tos/how-to-configure-digital-views/).
+For step-by-step usage instructions, click <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/digital-skills/configure-digital-views/" target="_blank">here</a>.

 ## How It Works